Instructions for Using Your Bed Bug Heater

-The primary reason heat and fans in combination have become the #1 method for killing bed bugs and eggs is because the 145°F/63°C heat penetrates everything in the infested area and all bed bugs and their eggs die quickly at around 120°F/49°C.
+The main reason combining electric heat and fans have become the #1 method for killing bed bugs and eggs is because the 145°F/63°C heat penetrates everything in the infested area and all bed bugs and their eggs die quickly at around 120°F/49°C.

 In order to allow the heat to penetrate anywhere bed bugs (and their eggs) might be hiding you need to create enough space so the hot air can circulate and penetrate everything in the treatment area: furniture, appliances, clothing, wall hangings, behind electrical outlets and light switch plates, etc.